Foo Fighters (album): Commercial performance

 Foo Fighters was a commercial success.
-In the United States, it debuted on the Billboard 200 at number twenty-three, with first-week sales of 40,000 units.
-The album debuted at number two in New Zealand's album chart, three in the UK Albums Chart, where it was the highest new entry of the week, and fifth in Australia's ARIA Charts.
-It also peaked at number five in the Canadian Albums Chart.
+In the United States, it debuted on the Billboard 200 at number 23, with first-week sales of 40,000 units.
+The album debuted at number 2 in New Zealand's album chart, number 3 in the UK Albums Chart, where it was the highest new entry of the week, and number 5 on Australia's ARIA Charts.
+It also peaked at number 5 on the Canadian Albums Chart.
 By December, it had reached 900,000 units domestically and 2 million worldwide.
 On September 27, 1995, the album was certified Gold by the Recording Industry Association of America (RIAA), being later certified Platinum on January 26, 1996.
 By 2011, Foo Fighters had sold 1.468 million units in North America, being the second most successful release of the band behind follow-up The Colour and the Shape.
-It was also certified Platinum in Canada, and Platinum in the United Kingdom.
+It was also certified Platinum in both Canada and the United Kingdom.